^

 • Infravesical obstruction.

-The final diagnosis is established on the basis of cystoscopy and endovezical biopsy.
+The final diagnosis is established on the basis of cystoscopy and endovesical biopsy.

 Who to contact?

-Complex therapy is shown to eliminate trigonitis.
-Treatment of cervical cystitis practically does not differ from methods of removing inflammation of the bladder.
-Patients are prescribed antibiotics, according to the type of inflammation, pain medications and vitamin complexes.
-All medications are prescribed by a doctor, only after receiving the results of the diagnosis.
+Complex therapy is indicated to eliminate trigonitis.
+Treatment of cervical cystitis is practically no different from methods of removing inflammation of the bladder.
+Patients are prescribed antibiotics, according to the type of inflammation, painkillers and vitamin complexes.
+All drugs are prescribed by a doctor only after receiving the results of the diagnostics.

 Prevention

-To reduce the risk of inflammation of the genitourinary system, you should lead a healthy lifestyle and seek medical help in a timely manner to treat any diseases.
-Prevention of cervical cystitis consists in following such simple recommendations:
+To reduce the risk of developing inflammation of the genitourinary system, you should lead a healthy lifestyle and promptly seek medical help for the treatment of any diseases.
+Prevention of cervical cystitis consists of following these simple recommendations:

-• Monitor the timely emptying of the bladder and intestines.
+• Ensure timely emptying of the bladder and bowels.

-• Do not abuse salty, sour, fried and smoked food, spicy spices and seasonings.
+• Avoid overindulging in salty, sour, fried and smoked foods, hot spices and seasonings.

-• Wear comfortable underwear made of natural fabrics.
+• Wear comfortable underwear made from natural fabrics.

-• Daily drink at least two liters of clean water.
+• Drink at least two liters of clean water daily.

 • Observe the rules of intimate hygiene.